astomodynamics/cddp-cpp/README.md

 ## ROS
-If you want to use this library for ROS2 MPC node, please refer <https://github.com/astomodynamics/cddp_mpc_pkg>
+If you want to use this library for ROS2 MPC node, please refer [CDDP MPC Package](https://github.com/astomodynamics/cddp_mpc_pkg)

 ## References
 * Zhaoming Xie, C. Karen Liu, and Kris Hauser, "Differential Dynamic Programming with Nonlinear Constraints," 2017 IEEE International Conference on Robotics and Automation (ICRA), 2017.